jisokuor/weather_garden/output.md

-#Weather Forecast and Gardening Tips
+# Weather Forecast and Gardening Tips
 ## Date: May 31, 2024

 ## Weather Forecast
-Here's the weather forecast based on the provided data:

-**Date and Time:** May 31st, 2024, 00:00:00 UTC
+**Date and Time:**

-**Temperature:** Current: 11.9°C, Feels like: 11.55°C, Min: 11.9°C, Max: 13.52°C
+Current weather data is for May 31st, with reports available at three-hour intervals.

+**Temperature:**
+- **Current Temperature:** 12.38°C
+- **Feels like:** 12°C
+- **Minimum Temperature:** 12.38°C (at 03:00:00)
+- **Maximum Temperature:** 15.52°C (at 06:00:00)

-**Weather Conditions:** Currently, the weather is clear sky.
+**Weather Conditions:**
+The current weather conditions are characterized as "few clouds" with a moderate cloud cover of 24%.

+**Wind:**
+- **Speed:** 1.48 meters per second
+- **Direction:** 63 degrees
-**Wind:** Speed: 1.81 meters per second (m/s), Direction: 61 degrees, Gust: 1.97 m/s
+- **Gust:** 3.3 meters per second

-**Visibility:** 10 kilometers (10000 meters)
+**Visibility:**
+The visibility is excellent at 10,000 meters.

-**Humidity:** 92%
+**Humidity:**

-**Pressure:** Not provided in this data set

-Note that the pressure is not explicitly stated in the provided data, but it can be inferred from other weather conditions.

-As the time progresses to 03:00:00 UTC, the temperature remains relatively constant with a slight increase.
-The wind speed increases marginally, and the gust becomes more significant (5.01 m/s).
-The humidity decreases slightly, and the clouds become scattered.

-By 06:00:00 UTC, the temperature has increased further, reaching its maximum value of 20.87°C. The wind speed is higher than previously recorded, with a gust of 4.48 m/s.
-The humidity remains moderate at 70%.
-The weather conditions continue to feature scattered clouds.
+The relative humidity is 89%.

+**Pressure:**
+The atmospheric pressure is 1014 hectopascals.

+Based on this data, the current weather forecast for Porvoo, Finland on May 31st suggests a moderate temperature of around 12°C, with a feels-like temperature of the same.
+The skies are mostly cloudy, and there's a gentle breeze blowing at approximately 1.48 meters per second from the southeast direction.
+The visibility is excellent, and the relative humidity is relatively high at 89%.
 ## Gardening Tips
 **Static Tips for May:**
 This is the main planting month.
 Plant potatoes, carrots, and beets.
 Harden off indoor-grown seedlings before transplanting them outside.
 Start planting summer flowers.